trambarhq/relaks-hacker-news-example/README.md

 };
 ```

-As you can see, all we have is a function (rather poorly named) that retrieves a JSON object from Hacker News.
-We aren't terribly familiar with the [Hacker News API](https://github.com/HackerNews/API) at this point.
-We aren't
-even sure if our approach is viable--assessing the API directly from the client-side could conceivably be too slow.
-It doesn't make sense to try to build something sophisticated.
+Just a function (rather poorly named) that retrieves a JSON object from Hacker News.
+We aren't familiar with the [Hacker News API](https://github.com/HackerNews/API) at this point.
+We aren't even sure if our approach is viable.
+Conceivably, assessing the API directly from the client-side might be too slow.
+It doesn't make sense therefore to build something sophisticated.

 ## FrontEnd

 Per usual, `FrontEnd` ([front-end.jsx](https://github.com/trambarhq/relaks-hacker-news-example/blob/master/src/front-end.jsx)) is the front-end's root node.
 It's a regular React component.
-Its `render()` method looks as follows:
+Its source code is listed below:

 ```javascript
 import React, { useState } from 'react';